katalys/woo-1o/katalys-shop/readme.txt

 == Description ==
 Do you want more customers for your eCommerce brand?
 [RevOffers](https://www.revoffers.com/) is the performance-based advertising network for transformational health products and brands — and our plugin opens the door to high-converting in-market traffic from the RevOffers Advertiser Network.
 Our plugin enables technical integration in one, no-hassle step.
 It listens for order-related hooks within your WordPress / WooCommerce installation and reports to the RevOffers Attribution Engine when the order is complete.
 Our back-end system does the rest, analyzing and reporting on how much growth RevOffers is driving for you, month after month.
+In this version we also add fulfillment integration with the Katalys Shop.
+This means you can choose to take advantage of the Katalys Shop, which brings you a frictionless, fully responsive e-commerce technology that allows product discovery and product purchase to take place anywhere on the web.
+In this case the plugin makes sure products can be imported into Katalys Shops directly from your products in WooCommerce, as well as pushing orders into your flow automatically.
+This allows you to sell more, in more places, through extending products in your WooCommerce installation to any content on the web and beyond.

 ## Open Your Account Now
 Ready to drive more sales?
 It begins with qualified traffic.
 It’s easy to get started: